-Going through a divorce is a very difficult transition for all those involved.
+Going through a divorce is a tough transition for all those involved.
 School can bring some much-needed structure and stability back into the child’s life during a time that can be quite tumultuous for them at home.
 During summer, visitation schedules are a bit more flexible.
 When school starts back up, both parents may feel as though they have lost considerable time with their child.
 It is easy to go on the defensive when talking about sharing that valuable evening time during your divorce.
-However there are a few things that you can do to make the adjustment of back-to-school easier on everyone.
+However, there are a few things that you can do to make the adjustment of back-to-school easier on everyone.

 - Keep It Consistent